CSFrequency/firebase-device-store-ios-sdk/README.md

 1. Request appropriate Notification permissions, if they have not already been granted
 2. Subscribe to Firebase Auth and listen to changes in authentication state
-3. Subscribe to Firebase Messaging and listen to changes in the FCM token
+3. Subscribe to Firebase Cloud Messaging and listen to changes in the FCM token
 4. Automatically store device and FCM token information in the Cloud Firestore collection you specify

 Parameters:

-- `completion`: `(Error?) -> Void` a callback handler which will return an `Error` if the susbcription wasn't successful, or `nil` otherwise
+- `completion`: `(Error?) -> Void` a callback handler which will be called with an `Error` if the susbcription wasn't successful, or `nil` otherwise

 #### `unsubscribe(): void`